Prince Mircea of Romania: Death

-Prince Mircea died at Buftea on 2 November 1916 of typhoid fever, during a time of war, when enemy troops were approaching Bucharest and many battles were taking place close to the city.
-The royal family had to quickly bury him on the grounds of Cotroceni Palace, before they went into retreat to Iași, the old capital of Moldavia, the unoccupied part north-eastern Romania.
+Prince Mircea died at Buftea on 2 November 1916 of typhoid fever during a time of war when the enemy troops were approaching Bucharest and many battles were taking place close to the city.
+The royal family had to quickly bury him in the grounds of Cotroceni Palace, before they went into retreat to Iași, the old capital of Moldavia, the unoccupied part north-eastern Romania.
 His death certificate was partially burnt.
 His original tombstone read:

 In 1920, Mircea's eldest brother, the future Carol II, named his child with Zizi Lambrino Mircea Grigore, in memory of Prince Mircea who had died just four years earlier.
 In 1941, Mircea was reburied, at the request of Princess Ileana, from Cotroceni to the little chapel of Bran Castle, close to the burial place of Marie's heart.

 In January 2018, it was announced that the remains of King Carol II will be moved to the new Archdiocesan and Royal Cathedral, along with those of Queen Mother Helen.
 In addition, the remains of Prince Mircea will also be moved to the new cathedral.